 For the cake

-Prepare the four sliced apples and 2 Tbsp of brown sugar by putting them into about 3 Cups of boiling water over high heat.
+- Prepare the sliced apples and two tablespoons of brown sugar by putting them into about 3 Cups of boiling water over high heat.
 When they are soft, layer the apple slices on top of the cake batter in the springform pan, and sprinkle the top with the remaining brown sugar and cinnamon.

 - Bake for 30-40 minutes.
 Remove the cake from the oven and allow to cool, in the pan, on a wire cooling rack.
 Once cake has cooled, carefully remove from springform pan and transfer to a cake plate

 - For the glacé, sift the confectioners’ sugar into a bowl.
 Add the vanilla or almond extract, and stir to combine.
 Using a wooden spoon, gradually stir enough water into the sugar until the mixture is the consistency of thick cream.
 Beat mixture until it is smooth, and thick enough to coat the back of the spoon.
 Use icing immediately by pouring generously over the cake and let it set.